-Section 2.D.3.a.5: Immediate Termination - Retrieval of Personal Items by School Personnel: If the School is immediately terminated pursuant to Section 1002.33(8)(c), Florida Statutes, and is unsuccessful in any subsequent administrative or appellate proceedings upon the termination, the Sponsor shall allow the School's governing body and its employees, agents and assigns to retrieve any of their respective personal belongings from the School's facility.
+Section 2.D.3.a.5: Immediate Termination - Retrieval of Personal Items by School Personnel: If the School appeals to the State Board of Education and is unsuccessful in the appeal (or if the School fails to timely file an appeal), the School shall be dissolved pursuant to Section 1002.33(8), Florida Statutes.
+In such event, the Sponsor shall allow the School's governing body and its employees, agents and assigns to retrieve any of their respective personal belongings from the School's facility.
 However, all property and improvements, furnishings, and equipment purchased with public funds shall automatically revert to full ownership by the Sponsor, subject to complete satisfaction of any lawful liens or encumbrances.